-The Mandalay Bay Resort's all-inclusive feeling is perfect for anyone who would rather check in and stay put.
+The Mandalay Bay Resort's all-inclusive approach is perfect for anyone who would rather check-in and stay put.
 The large, comfortable rooms have wonderful views of the Strip or the Las Vegas valley.
 A large pool, which includes a sandy beach and a lazy river, awaits you.
-The resort's spacious spa is a treat for all the senses, and a big selection of restaurants (like Stripsteak, Herbert Keller's Fleur and Wolfgang Puck's Lupo) ensure that you can enjoy a sumptuous dinner at a different place every night.
-A tram connects the resort to the Luxor and Excalibur--so you can check in and easily explore the area without ever getting back in your car or a taxi.
+The resort's spacious spa is a treat for all the senses, and a big selection of restaurants (like Stripsteak, Herbert Keller's Fleur and Wolfgang Puck's Lupo) ensures that you can enjoy a sumptuous dinner at a different place every night.
+A tram connects the resort to the Luxor and Excalibur, so you can check-in and easily explore the area without ever getting back in your car or a taxi.

-Recommended for Resort because: Mandalay Bay's large, all-inclusive style and comfortable, well-appointed rooms give guests everything they need right on the resort's grounds.
+Recommended for Resort because: Mandalay Bay's all-inclusive style and well-appointed rooms give guests everything they need for a memorable getaway.

-The J.W.
-Marriott Resort, located west of Las Vegas and just across the street from Angel Park Golf Course, provides a casino-free resort experience.
+The JW Marriott Resort, located west of Las Vegas and just across the street from Angel Park Golf Course, provides a casino-free resort experience.
 If you're determined to gamble, the Rampart Casino is within easy walking distance.
-However, if you'd rather indulge in spa treatments, or explore the desert around Las Vegas, or play golf, or shop, you can skip the casino and concentrate on pure relaxation.
+However, if you'd rather skip the casino and indulge in spa treatments, explore the desert around Las Vegas, play golf, or shop, you're in the right place.
 In this western Las Vegas neighborhood, you can enjoy an escape unlike what you'll find at resorts on the Strip.
 This part of Las Vegas equals fewer lines to wait in and probably a smaller tab at any of the area's restaurants, which equals less stress and more relaxation.

-Recommended for Resort because: The boutique-style Palms Casino Resort offers guests outstanding accommodations and an impressive array of amenities.
+Recommended for Resort because: The trend-setting Palms Casino Resort offers guests stylishly designed rooms and an impressive array of on-site restaurants and bars.

-The Red Rock Resort gets its name from its close location to Red Rock Canyon National Conservation Area, and the design of the property is a complementary combination of fountains and stone with a style slightly reminiscent of Palms Springs.
-The rooms are large and modern, and guests can choose from views of the colorful cliffs or the distant Strip.
+The Red Rock Resort gets its name from its close location to Red Rock Canyon National Conservation Area.
+The design of the property is a complementary combination of fountains and stone with a style slightly reminiscent of Palms Springs.
+The rooms are large and modern, and guests can choose from views of colorful cliffs or the distant Strip.
 Amenities include a spa, restaurants, a movie theater and a bowling alley, along with a full casino.
-Although the Red Rock is on far west side of Las Vegas, guests have easy access to the freeway, putting the Strip about a 30-minute drive away.
+Although the Red Rock is on the far west side of Las Vegas, guests have easy access to the freeway, putting the Strip about a 30-minute drive away.
 Red Rock is also adjacent to a large new shopping complex, Downtown Summerlin, as well as the practice arena for the Golden Knights hockey team and the new baseball arena for Las Vegas' Triple A-team, the Aviators.